bachmacintosh/wanikani-api-types/EXAMPLES.md

 ## Get Lessons

 Fetches all the info you need to display the lesson, hear pronunciation audio, and which assignments to start after the quiz.
+It also respects the user's lesson presentation and batch size preferences.

 ```typescript
 import type {